digital-land/digital-land-postgres/README.md

 ## Running locally to load data into local postgres

-Since running locally does not download the Digital Land Sqlite database from S3, it is necessary to set the
+Running locally does not download the Digital Land Sqlite database from S3 directly but instead via a CDN, it is necessary to ensure the $S3_OBJECT_ARN contains the correct file path.
+The bucket name portion of the ARN will be ignored and the file path will be appended to https://files.planning.data.gov.uk/.
-$SQLITE_FILE_PATH environment variable rather than $S3_OBJECT_ARN.

 **Prerequisites**